merkez/insthat/README.md

 This repository contains some list of essential tools and additional programs to be installed on Debian based computer.

+> **ALTHOUGH IT IS TESTED ON UBUNTU 20, USE IT AT YOUR RISK, CHECK THE SCRIPT BEFORE USING TO UPDATE VERSIONS AND OTHER STUFF THAT YOU MAY WANT TO UPDATE**

 ## what is included

 | **_Linux#Tools_** | **_IDEs/Code Editors_** | **_Other Applications_** | **_Programming Langs_** |